 Protein-protein interactions in bacterial cell signalling and protein import

 In my laboratory we aim to understand how protein-protein interactions (PPIs) in bacteria underpin signalling within the cell envelope and cytoplasm, how changes in the environment modify these interactions to elicit different cellular responses and how such interactions are subverted by antibacterial proteins to catalyse their import into the cell.
 We study PPIs from a number of bacteria but predominantly from the model Gram-negative organism Escherichia coli.
 More broadly, we are interested in the molecular mechanisms that underpin specificity and affinity in PPIs, with a particular focus on the association mechanisms of intrinsically disordered proteins.
-Many of the PPIs we study are important in the virulence mechanisms of pathogens such as Salmonella typhimurium and Pseudomonas aeruginosa and so a long-term goal is the development of small molecules to disrupt these complexes both as a means of probing function in vivo but also to generate leads for novel antibiotics.
-We adopt a multidisciplinary approach in dissecting biological function that incorporates protein chemistry and engineering, molecular biophysics and structural biology.
+Many of the PPIs we study are important in the virulence mechanisms of pathogens such as Salmonella typhimurium and Pseudomonas aeruginosa.
+We adopt a multidisciplinary approach in dissecting biological function that incorporates protein chemistry and engineering, molecular biophysics and structural biology

 Colicin translocation Colicins are large (40-70 kDa) protein antibiotics that parasitize a variety of outer membrane and periplasmic proteins in Escherichia coli.
 Known generically as bacteriocins these toxins serve as important agents of competition between microbial communities.
-We focus on nuclease colicins (DNases, rRNases and tRNases), which use their network of PPIs within the cell envelope to deliver a toxic domain to the cytoplasm, in the process traversing both the outer and inner membranes.
+We focus on nuclease colicins (DNases, rRNases and tRNases), which use their network of PPIs within the cell envelope to establish a translocon complex that delivers a toxic domain into the cell.
 Hence, colicin translocation represents a highly simplified model for protein import into a cell.

 Colicin-immunity protein interactions - A model system for studying PPIs Suicide of colicin-producing E. coli is avoided through the action of specific immunity proteins that bind and inactivate the toxin in the producing host but are jettisoned during colicin import.
 We are exploring the structural and energetic basis for the ultra-high affinity colicin DNase-immunity protein complexes (Kd~10-14 M) the specificities of which span the thermodynamic stability range of all known PPIs.